Our Tier Review System

 To comply with the law and continue to bring happiness to our users, we have implemented a tiered review system to guide our decisions around Community Standards and Terms of Service violations.
 After we receive a report, Zoom’s dedicated Trust and Safety team reviews the report to determine whether there has been a violation of our Terms of Service or Community Standards.

 We have established a documented escalation and review process for difficult reports.
 Our four-tiered review system ensures that each report receives the proper care and attention that it requires, helping us provide our users with an experience that is as open and diverse as it is free from harmful or malicious activity.

 Our Tier I reviewers are trained on the Community Standards, have passed a resiliency screening, and have mental health resources available to them.
-Tier I reviews reports flagged or submitted by people or automated tools for various categories of violations, including child sexual abuse material (CSAM), spam, violent extremist groups, and hateful conduct, among others.
+Tier I reviews reports flagged or submitted by people or AI for various categories of violations, including child sexual abuse material (CSAM), spam, violent extremist groups, and hateful conduct, among others.
 Decisions that Tier I reviewers cannot make quickly either alone or in consultation with a peer or supervisor are escalated to Tier II.

 In addition to reviewing reports escalated from Tier I, our Tier II team reviews several categories of violations in the first instance, including potential violations of copyright or trademark infringement .
 Decisions that Tier II reviewers cannot make quickly either alone or in consultation with a peer or supervisor will be escalated to Tier III.